inferee/generals/README.md

 # generals
-generals.io clone
+generals.io clone (currently a work in progress)

-(currently a work in progress)
+main method in GameStart class